Leighton Library Aims and Objectives

 The Library began as a facility for the use of the Dunblane clergy.
 It developed into a subscription library and reading room, before effectively going into storage until the late 1980s.
 It no longer lends books other than for specific academic purposes via Stirling University.
 The Library has evolved into ‘book museum’ and visitor attraction.
 It does not charge admission and it relies heavily on visitor donations.

-There is no pre booked admission, simply passers-by.
-Many Dunblane residents have never set foot in the Library often citing its limited opening as a reason.
+Many Dunblane residents have never set foot in the Library, often citing its limited opening in the past as a reason.
 When open, it attracts visitors to the town who also visit the Cathedral, Museum, and town centre.
 There have also been overseas visitors, often enroute north or south on a Scottish holiday.
 Some are family groups.

-There is very limited contact between the Library and local school/youth groups.
+There is increasing contact between the Library and local school/youth groups.
 This is an area we are developing, particularly in connection with the Undercroft.
 For example, we are now engaged with the Duke of Edinburgh’s Award locally.

 Wider, it is intended that our publicity and marketing strategy will substantially increase awareness of this heritage treasure in Dunblane, generate new funding streams and add to the attraction of the historic centre alongside the medieval Cathedral and Museum (and Andy Murray’s post box!).
 This will increase local, national, and international awareness of our rich heritage and encourage continuing funding to preserve this gem for future generations.